kwilson47/swu-leaderboard/README.md

 Make sure to use the same database URL as your Discord bot.

+## Deployment to AWS Amplify

+To deploy this application to AWS Amplify:

+1. Push your code to a GitHub repository
+2. Set up a new Amplify app and connect it to your repository
+3. Set up the required environment variables in Amplify's environment variables section:
+   - `DATABASE_URL` or `MONGODB_URI` with your MongoDB connection string

+### Important Notes for Deployment

+- Always use environment variables in Amplify console; do not rely on `.env` files for production
+- Make sure your MongoDB connection is accessible from AWS (check network/firewall settings)
+- For MongoDB Atlas, make sure to:
+  - Whitelist Amplify's IP addresses or use network access 0.0.0.0/0 for testing
+  - Use a connection string that includes your username, password, and database name

 ## Development

 - The web app reads directly from the bot's original data format